DeityAG/OCR/README.md

 - [GOT-EasyOCR on GitHub](https://github.com/DeityAG/OCR/blob/main/got-easyocr.ipynb) <!-- Add your GitHub link here -->
 - [GOT-EasyOCR on Kaggle](https://www.kaggle.com/code/adignite/got-easyocr) <!-- Add your Kaggle link here -->

+The EasyOCR is used because the GOT model was not very good at extracting Hindi Texts from the images, but the EasyOCR library does a much better job.

 ## Setup Instructions

 ### 1. Clone the Repository